Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

 Developer's environment
 =======================
-If you want to download the wflow plugin directly from git to easily have access to the latest developments or make changes to the code you can use the following steps.
+If you want to download the Wflow plugin directly from git to easily have access to the latest developments or make changes to the code you can use the following steps.

-First, clone hydromt's wflow plugin ``git`` repo from `github <https://github.com/Deltares/hydromt_wflow>`_, then navigate into the the code folder (where the envs folder and pyproject.toml are located):
+First, clone the HydroMT Wflow plugin ``git`` repo from `github <https://github.com/Deltares/hydromt_wflow>`_, then navigate into the the code folder (where the envs folder and pyproject.toml are located):